iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 #### Changeset

 A changeset represents a file containing changes corresponding to an iModel briefcase.
-For more information on changesets, please see [ChangeSets]($imodelhub-client)
+For more information on changesets, please see [ChangeSet]($imodelhub-client)

 ## The basics of writing a Connector